-ArcGIS Web Editor is a slick new web-based editing application available in ArcGIS Online and now…(drum roll please) ArcGIS Enterprise 11.3 and higher.
-Whichever option you choose, Web Editor provides a streamlined online editing experience.
-With ArcGIS Enterprise, you can use custom URL parameters to further tailor that experience.
-You can set the initial extent of the map, zoom a specific location, and more.
-In this article, we’ll cover some URL basics, explore URL parameters in Web Editor, and review some best practices.
+ArcGIS Web Editor is a slick new web-based editing application that provides a streamlined editing experience in ArcGIS Online and ArcGIS Enterprise 11.3 and higher.
+With our latest update, you can use custom URL parameters to optimize that experience.
+You can customize URL parameters to set the initial extent of the map, zoom in to a specific location or feature, and more.
+In this article, we’ll cover the basics of URLs, explore URL parameters in Web Editor, and review some best practices.
 Let’s dig in.

 URL Parameters 101